-As compared to powder coating, electrostatic painting is a relatively new process that first started gaining attention in the late 50’s to early 60’s.
-The concept was founded by a young man named Harold Ransburg who in 1931 was forced to abandon his university studies to help his father’s business during the era of economic panic.
+Electrostatic painting first gained prominence in the late 50’s and early 60’s. founHarold Ransburg who in 1931 was forced to abandon his university studies to help his father’s business during the era of economic panic.

 The first job given to Ransburg was the spray painting of a cookie jar.
 During the course of his job, he began examining and testing various methods to better attract the mists from paint sprayers.
 Ransburg finally succeeded in developing a system of electrostatic painting called the "No. 1 Process" using a developed piece of equipment that could charge the particles of paint and attract it to the metal.
 And by the Second World War, the process had gained demand for the painting of bazookas and ammunition boxes.